matthewjhinkleman/Arduino-Stopwatch/README.md

      Upload the code to your Arduino using a usb cable and Arduino IDE Software.
 Download the latest release here: https://github.com/gohawks413/Arduino-Stopwatch/releases.
 Once you have downloaded the zip file, unzip it and open the .ino file.
 If you have Arduino IDE installed it should open.
 If not please download it here: https://www.arduino.cc/en/software.
 Upload the code to your Arduino via USB cable and it should work.
 If not, please submit an issue in the Issues page of this respitory.

 3. Use it:
-   Press the left button (From the image above) to start and stop the stopwatch.
-Press the right button (From the image above) to reset the stopwatch.
-It will show a countdown
+   Press the right button (From the image above) to start and stop the stopwatch.
+Press the left button (From the image above) to reset the stopwatch.
+It will show a countdown and then reset the stopwatch.

 If you have any questions please put them in the Issues page in this respitory